 Our current focus is to support the shifting landscape of the dance community moving forward from the height of the COVID-19 pandemic.
 We work daily to ensure that the dance arts and education opportunities here in northeast Ohio continue to thrive and grow.

 Where is the non-profit headed?
 What do you hope to accomplish in the future?

-Special thanks to Kendall Lord, founder of Need to Feed for sending these answers and providing photos.
-If you’d like a non-profit you’re involved with to be featured on the Everyday Akron blog, please reach out.
+Special thanks to Elyse Morckel, Associate Director/Company Member of The Movement Project, for sending organization information and providing photos.
+If you’d like a non-profit you’re involved with to be featured on the Everyday Akron blog, sign up today.